Date rape: In media and popular culture

 Date rape was widely discussed on college campuses in North America during the 1980s but first attracted significant media attention in 1991, when an unnamed 29-year-old woman accused William Kennedy Smith, a nephew of former President John F. Kennedy, Senator Robert F. Kennedy, and Senator Ted Kennedy, of raping her on a nearby beach after meeting in a Florida bar.
 Millions of people watched the trial on television.
 Also in 1991, Katie Koestner came forward publicly about her own experience with date rape.
 Koestner was featured on the cover of Time magazine, appeared on shows such as Larry King Live and The Oprah Winfrey Show.
 Her efforts helped bring a human face to victims of date rape and helped bring the term into common use.
 Koestner was featured in a 1993 HBO special, No Visible Bruises: The Katie Koestner Story as part of the series, Lifestories: Families in Crisis.

-British ska band The Special AKA, with Rhoda Dakar, released the single The Boiler in 1982, which follows a woman who recounts being date raped by a boiler; the single reached No. 35 in the UK charts.
-Hip hop band A Tribe Called Quest has a song titled "The Infamous Date Rape", included in their album The Low End Theory, which was released shortly after the William Kennedy Smith incident.
-American ska punk band Sublime released a humorous song called "Date Rape" in 1991; the song ends with the date rapist being sent to prison and being anally raped by a fellow inmate.

 Date rape received more media attention in 1992, when former boxer Mike Tyson was convicted of rape after inviting 18-year-old Desiree Washington to a party and then raping her in his hotel room.